MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 Next, you will want to update your origin main.
-Push from the local main to origin.
+Push from the local main to the origin.

 ````{tab-set-code}